ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 - {{site.data.keyword.secrets-manager_full_notm}} to integrate with Let's Encrypt to generate the TLS certificate for **secure-file-storage.example.com** and securely store it.
 - Kubernetes [External Secrets Operator](https://external-secrets.io/v0.7.0/){: external} to pull the secret TLS certificate directly from {{site.data.keyword.secrets-manager_short}}

+Instead of the following steps, you could also create a CNAME pointing to the app URI at your DNS provider, generate a TLS certificate and import its components into {{site.data.keyword.secrets-manager_short}}.
+{: tip}

 ### Provision a {{site.data.keyword.cis_short_notm}} and {{site.data.keyword.secrets-manager_short}} instance
 {: #cloud-e2e-security-cis-instance}